Hunting on the Refuge

 Biking at the Refuge

-This spring, check out the new bike racks our staff worked on this winter!
+This spring, check out the unique bike racks our staff has created; moose, sturgeon, and fish!

 Plan Your Visit

 Story trail on Myrtle Falls trail.
 Funded by WREN, The Laura Moore Cunningham Foundation, Inc., USFWS, and Bonners Books.
 Share a nature story with your children as you hike up to the waterfall.
 Story will change throughout the year.

 About the Complex

 From the channeled scablands, to the mixed-conifer forests, and diverse wetlands three uniquely different refuges comprise the Inland Northwest Refuge Complex.

 Kootenai is managed as part of the Inland Northwest NWR Complex.

 Learn more about the complex